Modern Canna is proud to be the only certified Leafly partner in Florida.

-Quality control testing is imperative for hemp growers and hemp-derived product manufacturers.
+Hemp-derived CBD products have therapeutic benefits for many.
 Whether for medical or recreational use, users have a right to know exactly what they’re getting.
-Testing with an accredited third party laboratory like Modern Canna establishes credibility as a supplier and instills consumer trust.
-Quality control is of increasing importance as the hemp industry continues to grow.
+Testing with an accredited third-party laboratory like Modern Canna establishes supplier credibility and instills consumer trust.

 At Modern Canna, we test for cannabinoids like CBD and THC, as well as the following: